pikakid98/decluttertube/README.md

 `NoCopyright` Removes the copyrighted music card from the description (No, This filter does NOT make you exempt from copyright infringement)

+`IOnlyWantComments` Removes the mentions tab from YouTube Studio

+`NoHate` Removes the "Held For Review" tab in YouTube Studio

 ## Known issues
 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported